$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

 \subsection{Acknowledgements}

 This paper was prepared at the University of Oxford, and I acknowledge the support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 674978).
+For the revised version of this paper I would like to acknowledge the support of the Swiss NSF grant $200020-200400$ and SwissMAP NCCR 51NF40-141869 “The Mathematics of Physics”.